 “it’s mostly the PRINCIPLE of it, and energy will likely be out of wack for a while”

-After word got out of the hex, other witches got together to create protective counterspells and blessings.
-However, as a counterpoint, other witches have stated the “hex” was actually a hoax perpetuated to make light of witchcraft, or otherwise not effective, and that humans have no power over the Moon, anyway.
+After word got out about the hex, other witches got together to create protective counterspells and blessings.
+However, as a counterpoint, other witches have stated the “hex” was actually a hoax perpetuated to make light of witchcraft, or otherwise not effective, and that humans have no power over the Moon, anyway, so there.